taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 Note that these functionalities, actions and reducer, are plain JavaScript.
 There is no function from the Redux library involved so far.
 There is no hidden library magic.
 It is plain JavaScript with functional programming principles in mind.

 There is one useful thing to know about the current reducer: It has grown in size that makes it less maintainable.
-In order to keep reducers tidy, often the different switch case branches are extracted as pure functions:
+In order to keep reducers tidy, the different switch case branches can be extracted as pure functions:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~